hundeo:

 The right food

-A hunting dog covers incredible distances every day during the strenuous work.
-Up to 150 kilometers can come together.
+A hunting dog covers incredible distances every day during its strenuous work.
+They can cover up to 150 kilometers.
 All his senses are strained.
-In addition, there is the impassable terrain that he overcomes.
-His training also requires a lot of energy.
+Added to this is the rough terrain he has to overcome.
+Training also requires a lot of energy.

-With a full stomach it moves badly.
-When should you feed the four-eyed dog?
-Right before the hunt, too much food is bad.
-It's best to feed him his big main meal the night before.
-It can store this energy for the next day.
+It moves badly on a full stomach.
+When should you feed the young animal?
+Too much food immediately before the hunt is bad.
+It is best to feed him his big main meal the evening before.
+That way it can store up energy for the next day.

-During the hunt, however, the Brandlbracke must take water in any case.
-Every one to two hours, it may refresh its water balance.
-It is better to provide your hunting assistant with fresh water in the forest.
-This way you can protect him and yourself from diseases.
+During the hunt, the Brandlbracke must always drink water.
+Every one to two hours, it should replenish its fluid balance.
+It is best to provide your hunting helper with fresh water in the forest.
+This will protect him and yourself from illness.

-Give the main ration of food to your four-eyed dog in the evening.
-Two hours after work is the right time for it.
-Then his body had the opportunity to shut down.
-He can now absorb the energy optimally.
+Give your Brandlbracke its main feed ration in the evening.
+Two hours after work is the right time.
+Then his body has had time to wind down.
+Now it can optimally absorb the energy.
+It should definitely rest after the meal.

-Due to the long stay outdoors, dirt and moisture are your constant companions.
-When you get home, first dry your animal friend thoroughly.
-His fur does not absorb so much dirt.
-Nevertheless bath attached now and then.
+Being outdoors for so long means that dirt and moisture are constant companions.
+When you get home, dry your animal friend thoroughly first.
+Its coat does not absorb so much dirt.
+Nevertheless, a bath is advisable from time to time.
 A suitable dog shampoo helps with cleaning.
-You simply brush out dead hair and dust.
-Get a high-quality fur brush for this purpose.
-It must be suitable for short hair.
+Simply brush out dead hair and dust.
+You need a good coat brush for this.
+It should be suitable for short fur.

-After each forest experience, you should search the entire body of your Vieräugl.
-Did he Ticks fetched?
-What about Burdock, Awns and Thorns out?
-Look closely at the Paws on.
-Something quickly enters between the pads and can become inflamed.
-But also eyes, ears and whiskers are places where foreign bodies easily accumulate.
+You should check your dog's entire body after every visit to the forest.
+Has he caught any ticks?
+What about burrs, awns and thorns?
+Take a close look at the paws.
+Something can quickly get stuck between the pads and become infected.
+But eyes, ears and whiskers are also places where foreign bodies can easily accumulate.

 Suitable accessories